R505: the Flying Cloud

 "Yu lusim, yu gat laip."

-"Aye," said Abercrombie.
+"Aye!" agreed Abercrombie.
 "He could hae been a contender!"

 "This ship?" asked MacKiernan.